cjustinas/BSW-Data-Course/chapter1.md

 skills: 2
 key: 689f678c19
 ```
 You have made good progress so far.
-Not only have you learned about the importance of labraries, but also imported data required for the upcoming analysis and cheked if the import has been succesful.
+Not only have you learned about the importance of labraries, but also imported the data for the upcoming analysis and cheked if the import has been succesful.
+Lastly, you learned about the very common print function.
 At this rate you will become an expierenced data analyst in no time!

 We also briefly touched upon variables by defining `df`.
 But more on that in the upcoming exercises...